 - Hydantoins (eg, phenytoin) because their effectiveness may be decreased by Budesonide Inhalation Powder

 - Mifepristone because risk of side effects may be increased

-How to use budesonide powder:
+How to use Budesonide Inhalation Powder:

 - Before using, prime the inhaler by holding the unit in an upright position and turning the grip fully to the right, then fully to the left until it clicks.

 - While inhaling, hold the inhaler in an upright position (mouthpiece on top) during loading in order to provide the correct dose.
 Place the mouthpiece between your lips and inhale forcefully and deeply.

 - Rinse the mouth with water (without swallowing) after each use to help prevent mouth or throat infections.

 - Do not bite or chew the mouthpiece.

 - Even though you do not sense or taste the powder, you should still be getting the right dose.

 - Improvement in asthma control can occur within 24 hours of beginning treatment; the maximum effect of Budesonide Inhalation Powder may take as long as 1 to 2 weeks, or longer.
 If symptoms do not improve within that period of time, contact your health care provider.